Cheshire: Roadways

 Cheshire has 3417 mi of roads, including 214 mi of the M6, M62, M53 and M56 motorways; there are 23 interchanges and four service areas.
 It also has the A580 "East Lancashire Road" at its border with Greater Manchester at Leigh.
 The M6 motorway at the Thelwall Viaduct carries 140,000 vehicles every 24 hours.

 Bus transport in Cheshire is provided by various operators.
 The major bus operator in the Cheshire area is D&G Bus.
 Other operators in Cheshire include Stagecoach Chester & Wirral and Warrington's Own Buses.

 There are also several operators based outside of Cheshire, who either run services wholly within the area or services which start from outside the area.
-Companies include Arriva Buses Wales, Aimee's Travel, High Peak, First Greater Manchester, D&G bus and Stagecoach Manchester.
+Companies include Arriva Buses Wales, Aimee's Travel, High Peak, Metroline Manchester, D&G bus and Stagecoach Manchester.

 Some services are run under contract to Cheshire West and Chester, Cheshire East, Borough of Halton and Warrington Councils.